aMytho/GlimBoi/README.md

 This is a work in progress.

 *This bot is in alpha.
-There will be bugs,crashes, and other errors.
+There will be bugs, crashes, and other errors.
 Report all issues on our issue page or to [Glimesh.tv/Mytho](https://glimesh.tv/Mytho)